MicrosoftDocs/learn/learn-pr/azure/deploy-realtime-eventdriven-app/includes/8-summary.md

 Congratulations!
 You've completed a full event-driven scenario!

-Your application are sending event based telemetric data in real time to Cosmos DB using Azure Functions and Event Hub.
+Your application is sending event based telemetric data in real time to Cosmos DB using Azure Functions and Event Hub.
 You followed these steps:

 1. Create.